frankmarmier/react-artistify-crud-gang/README.md

 /admin/albums/create => Form Component to create an album
 => Make the user go back to /admin/albums when the post is successful

+/admin/artists/edit/:id => Form Component to edit an artist
+=> Make the user go back to /admin/artists when the patch is successful

+/admin/albums/edit/:id => Form Component to edit an album
+=> Make the user go back to /admin/albums when the patch is successful